 - In a further 65 metres you come out on to the main road, Pembroke Street, with Pembroke College opposite and you go right, your direction 245°.

 - In 100 metres you come to Trumpington Street where you go left, your direction 150°.
 In 15 metres you pass the entrance of Pembroke College.
+Almost opposite this college is Peterhouse, the oldest of the Cambridge colleges.
 In 35 metres go right on Little St. Mary’s Lane, your direction 250°, passing Little St. Mary’s Church on your left-hand side.
-This ends the College Tour.
+This ends the College Tour .

 - You are now heading for the railway station.
 In 80 metres continue straight on, along a narrow lane.
 In 50 metres, at the T-junction (Granta Place), by the modern Cambridge University Centre on your right-hand side, turn left, your direction 150°.

 - In 50 metres, with the Hilton Double Tree Hotel on your right-hand side, go through the railings and over the cattle grid to fork left, with the wall of Peterhouse College on your left, your direction 130°.

 - In 120 metres you pass the Fitzwilliam Museum (behind the wall on your left-hand side).
 In 230 metres go through a metal swing gate and across the Fen Causeway (A10) to continue straight on, through a metal swing gate and across the Coe Fen .

 - (The Station Shortcut rejoins here).
 In 310 metres at a T-junction go left, your direction 125°, with a stream on your right.
 In 190 metres fork left, due east, with a wall on your left-hand side.

 - In 120 metres you come to the A10 (Trumpington Road) where you go left.